yenbuilds/my-operating-principles/README.md

 Family, friends, health, and relationships take precedence over work.
 These principles apply within the context of building, thinking, and creating, and may be overridden when life requires it.
 This repository is not the place for broader life discourse.

-VERY IMPORTANT!
+IMPORTANT!
 These ideas are not set in stone.
 Whenever new ideas hit or if I come into the posession of new knowledge, it may invalidate some of all of the below.
 Nothing here is held sacred!
 It's a living, breathing set of principles that can morph with me.
 I have found it helpful in my life to try to avoid rigidity of thought.

 ### Inspirational (Identity, Framing, Worldview)
 - [Power and Ethics of Naming](yenbuilds-inspirational-power-and-ethics-of-naming.md)